 But, what is the right approach to Nunchi?

-Author Euny Hong in her book mentioned that nunchi is the art of using five senses along with sixth sense to understand others; ideas, thoughts, and feelings.
+Author Euny Hong in her book mentioned that nunchi is the art of using five senses along with the sixth sense to understand others’ ideas, thoughts, and feelings.
 She mentioned eight rules of Nunchi based on her book.